ItsMARPON/react-mary-portfolio/README.md

 ## Usage<a name="usage"></a>

+In the command line of GitBash or Powershell, type the following to begin the React App:<br />
-In the commandline, enter npm start
+npm start

 ## Credits<a name="credits"></a>